 \textbf{Image Category Statistics.}~~ This section presents a statistical overview of both the real and synthetic source data used to construct our benchmark.
 The dataset is organized into six major categories and thirteen subcategories based on visual and semantic attributes.

 In the real dataset, the largest major category is background, comprising 798 images, one-fourth of the total.
 These mainly consist of images without distinct subjects.
-The next largest categories are person (741 images) and style (579 images), and together these three categories account for 70\% of the dataset.
-In contrast, light (195 images), object (413 images), and tone (118 images) are relatively small in size.
+The next-largest categories are person (741 images) and style (579 images), and together these three categories account for 70\% of the dataset.
+In contrast, light (195 images), object (413 images), and tone (118 images) are small in number.
 Although these categories are useful as references for changing global conditions such as illumination and overall atmosphere, their sample sizes remain limited.
 Within the object category, there are 111 images of animals, 40 of clothing and textile design, 71 of industrial design, and 191 of miscellaneous objects, indicating that data focusing on specific materials or design patterns is scarce.
 Most images in the background, style, and tone categories lack clear subjects.
 Furthermore, images containing textual elements, such as logos or signs, are nearly absent.
 The person category is subdivided into finer attributes: face expression (10), female (181), male (139), hairstyle (135), makeup (59), and pose usefulness (217).